- Dietary habits account for up to 1 in 3 of all cancer risk factors, especially with regard to colon cancer, breast cancer and pancreatic cancer.

 - Deep fried or grilled foods: Food that has been fried in used oil or grilled to the point of being charred are especially dangerous.
 If you cannot avoid eating charred foods, try to first cut the charred parts off in order to reduce your intake of toxic chemicals.
 Even so, however, such foods should not be consumed regularly.

 - Foods that become moldy, easily: Examples of these foods include dried chilies, garlic and peanuts.
 Before you eat such foods, be sure to check whether they have been stored for an extended period of time.

 - Pickled foods, or ready-made foods that contain coloring or potassium nitrate or have undergone fumigation: These include, for instance, sausages, sour pork, pickled fish, dried snacks, or fresh-looking red meat.

 - Rare or raw foods: Foods that are not properly cooked may contain parasites that are capable of causing chronic inflammation, which could eventually lead to cancer.

 In addition to “selecting” or “avoiding” certain types of foods, which can have a negative effect on our health, you should also be making behavioral modifications involving regular exercise, maintaining a healthy body weight, steering clear of smoking and alcohol consumption, as well as practicing mental wellbeing.
-All of these simple steps can help you protect yourself against cancer.
+All of these simple steps can help you protect yourself against colon cancer.